 “There can be nothing in the world more beautiful than the Yosemite, the groves of the giant sequoias. … Our people should see to it that they are preserved for their children and their children’s children forever, with their majestic beauty all unmarred.” —President Theodore Roosevelt

 The Tree Of Life

-Today, Grizzly Giant still stands 210 feet tall in the Mariposa Grove, a collection of nearly 500 mature giant sequoias just inside the park’s southern entrance.
-Take an early drive to Wawona, where you’ll catch the free shuttle bus to the grove, and spend the morning strolling through some of the largest living things on Earth.
+Today, Grizzly Giant still stands 210 feet tall in the Mariposa Grove, a collection of nearly 500 mature giant sequoias just inside the park’s south entrance.
+Take an early drive to Wawona, where you’ll catch the free shuttle bus to the grove and spend the morning strolling through some of the largest living things on Earth.

 We Didn’t Start The Firefall

 Between 1872 and 1968, it was a summertime tradition for the owners of the Glacier Point Hotel to drop a pile of burning embers from Glacier Point into Yosemite Valley below, creating a 3,000-foot Yosemite Firefall.
 Although this naturalists’ nightmare has since been discontinued, Glacier Point still boasts one of the most beautiful vistas in the park—and one that’s reachable by car, bus, and the Four Mile Trail.